openthread/openthread/examples/platforms/cc2650/README.md

 This directory contains example platform drivers for the [Texas Instruments CC2650][cc2650].

 The example platform drivers are intended to present the minimal code necessary to support OpenThread.
 As a result, the example platform drivers do not necessarily highlight the platform's full capabilities.
+The platform abstraction layer was build for the [CC2650 LAUNCHXL][cc2650-launchxl], usage on other boards with a CC2650 will require changes to the peripheral drivers.

 Due to flash size limitations, some features of OpenThread are not supported on the [Texas Instruments CC2650][cc2650].
 This platform is intended for